-37 Sommer B, et al, 'Decommissioning of Offshore Oil and Gas Structures - Environmental Opportunities and Challenges' Science of The Total Environment (Vol. 658, No. 10, 2018) doi: 10.1016/j.scitotenv.2018.12.193 or structures which are not entirely removed.41 It is to be noted, however, that the UNCLOS has no comprehensive coverage on post-decommissioning obligations.
+37 Sommer B, et al, 'Decommissioning of Offshore Oil and Gas Structures - Environmental Opportunities and Challenges' Science of The Total Environment (Vol. 658, No. 10, 2018) doi: 10.1016/j.scitotenv.2018.12.193

 38 Ole NC., et al, 'Decommissioning Oil and Gas Installations: The Challenge of Residual Liability' in Pereira E et al, The Regulation of Decommissioning, Abandonment and Reuse Initiatives in the Oil and Gas Industry from Obligation to Opportunities (Kluwer Law International BV, The Netherlands 2021)153.